Nishith-Reddy/email_sentiment/README.md

 # ✉️ E-mail Tone Analyzer

-This is an NLP application that is used to analyze an e-mail and classify the text's sentiment and formality.
+This project is a Natural Language Processing (NLP) application designed to analyze email text for sentiment and formality.
+It leverages state-of-the-art models, including fine-tuned Large Language Models (LLMs), to provide insightful analysis.
+This repository includes the tools and processes for data preparation, model fine-tuning, evaluation, and deployment.

 ## Demo App